Soulja Boy: SouljaGame video game console

+Feuds

 Ice-T

 In June 2008, on DJ Cisco's Urban Legend mixtape, Ice-T told Way to "eat a dick" and criticized Way for "killing hip-hop" and his song "Crank That" for being "garbage" compared to the works of other hip-hop artists such as Rakim, Das EFX, Big Daddy Kane and Ice Cube.
 The two then traded videos back and forth over the Internet.
-Rapper Kanye West defended Way by arguing that the younger artist created a new, original work for hip-hop, thus keeping the authentic meaning of the music.
+Rapper Kanye West defended Way by arguing that he had created a new, original hip-hop work, thus keeping the authentic meaning of the music.
 The feud was parodied in a 2010 episode of The Boondocks.

-In May 2011, Way's feud with Ice-T somewhat reignited, regarding the film Juice.
-Way stated he would release a movie of his own to go along with his mixtape of the same name, following a statement during Ice-T's interview with Shade 45 in late April 2011.
-Ice-T stated that Way's role as Bishop, which was famously originated by rapper Tupac Shakur, was not an issue.
+In May 2011, Way's feud with Ice-T somewhat reignited over the film Juice.
+Way said he would release a movie of his own to go along with his mixtape of the same name, following a statement during Ice-T's interview with Shade 45 in late April 2011.
+Ice-T said that Way's role as Bishop, which was famously originated by rapper Tupac Shakur, was not an issue.
 But Ice-T found it problematic that the film was being remade, saying "What?
 But that's Pac ...
 At some point, somebody gotta stop it.
 I came out.
 I made some statements.
 Man, I don't know.
 Do you, dude, do you.
 If the masses accept it, it shows you the state we're in ...
 Come on man, you think I'd try to remake Pac's movie?
 Good luck though, I'm not a hater ... eh."
-Way himself barraged Ice-T with retaliatory tweets on the same day, saying someone should "get this guy a hairline."
+Way barraged Ice-T with retaliatory tweets on the same day, saying someone should "get this guy a hairline."

 Charles Hamilton

 On December 9, 2008, Charles Hamilton said in an interview that Way was making it more difficult for new artists to be signed.
-Way responded by saying "X out the Sonic and fuck with Mario, you might want to got damn eat a mushroom" (Charles Hamilton is known to be a big fan of Sonic the Hedgehog, dedicating a whole mixtape depicting him as the titular character).
-Charles Hamilton responded with a diss song "I'm You Last Year With Talent" followed-up with another diss song called "Word Aight".
+Way responded, "X out the Sonic and fuck with Mario, you might want to got damn eat a mushroom" (Hamilton is a big fan of Sonic the Hedgehog, dedicating a whole mixtape depicting himself as the titular character).
+Hamilton responded with a diss song, "I'm You Last Year With Talent", followed by another, "Word Aight".